crisCiobanu/contacts_api/README.md

 > The `authenticate` route will return a **JWT** authentication token that should be attached as a bearer token to every http request in order to access the protected routes.

 ## SWAGGER
-While the application is running the API Documentation is available at `http://localhost:8000/swagger-ui/index.html`
+While the application is running, API Documentation is available at `http://localhost:8000/swagger-ui/index.html`